gulfamh1999-afk/qube-quantum/README.md

 ---

 ## ⚖️ Intellectual Property & Copyright
-The underlying algorithmic logic, specific ansatz architecture, and quantum-classical hybrid optimization strategies contained within this repository are the original intellectual property of the author and are formally registered with the United States Copyright Office.
+The underlying algorithmic logic, specific ansatz architecture, quantum-classical hybrid optimization strategies and root expression contained within this repository are the original intellectual property of the author and are formally registered with the United States Copyright Office.

 © 2026 Gulfam Hussain.
 Licensed under MIT (Community) / Proprietary (Enterprise).